Goralive/kottans-backend/README.md

 >I'm using in everyday routine and don't afraid to make mistakes.

 ## Unix Shell
-Codeacademy finished while frontend course.
+Codeacademy finished while frontend course.Read articles
->Setup fedora and start to use shell
+>Setup fedora and start to use shell.
+Don't use root :D

 ## Git Collaboration
 Finished during the frontend course.